anderskvist/iAstroHub/README-DOCKER.md

 * From the iAstroHub root directory, run `./build`

+## Running the container

+* For full functionality, you must run the container with the `--cap-add SYS_RAWIO` option, or alternatively, with the --privileged flag.
+You can test the SYS_RAWIO capability by running `/usr/local/bin/pktriggercord-cli -v`.

 ### Manual Steps

 The following steps are not yet automatable, and currentlymust be run by hand on the final image.